 Mobility & Fit

-This is billed as a regular fit, and it does allow for more room than the form-fitted Sigma SL Anorak.
+This is billed as a regular fit, and it does allow for more room than a form-fitting model.
 We could comfortably wear a midweight fleece base layer underneath without feeling cramped or constricted.
 We appreciated the fact that it is lightweight and highly mobile, and its textured interior backing is comfortable against the skin while wearing a t-shirt.

 Moving quickly through the mountains requires a breathable layer, and this jacket does a great job at letting perspiration pass through, keeping our base layers dry.